Geographic Information Systems

 Why study Geographic Information Systems (GIS)?

 GIS is all about translating real-time events into real-world data that can support decision-makers across industries.
-COCC's GIS programs are ideal for computer and technology enthusiasts, gamers, outdoorsy types, visual storytellers, and professionals looking to add a skill set.
+COCC's GIS program is ideal for computer and technology enthusiasts, gamers, outdoorsy types, visual storytellers, and professionals looking to add a skill set.

 Geographic Information Systems (GIS) provides students with a way to understand the world.
 By learning computer-mapping science and technology, students will be able to apply these concepts and skills to fields such as environmental science, urban and regional planning, utilities management, and natural resources.